Encyclopaedia Inflationaris: Two Parameters Models

 where $\alpha$ is a positive dimensionless parameter (denoted $n_0$ in \Refc{Vallinotto:2003vf}).
 The potential being symmetrical in $\phi\rightarrow -\phi$, only the $\phi>0$ part is displayed in \Fig{fig:potCNCI}.
 It is a decreasing function of the field \vev, and its asymptotic value when $\phi/\Mp$ goes to infinity is given by $\alpha^2M^4$, hence the potential is always positive.

 Defining $x=\phi/\Mp$, the three first slow-roll parameters are given by

 and

 These slow-roll parameters are displayed in \Fig{fig:potCNCI} (bottom panels).
-We see that the first slow-roll parameters monotonously decreases during inflation.
+We see that the first slow-roll parameters monotonically decreases during inflation.
 It blows up as the field \vev approaches zero and tends to zero when the field \vev goes to infinity.
-On the contrary, the second and third slow-roll parameters monotonously increase from $-\infty$ to zero as inflation proceeds.
+On the contrary, the second and third slow-roll parameters monotonically increase from $-\infty$ to zero as inflation proceeds.

 Given the above described behavior of $\epsilon_1$, it is clear that inflation cannot stop by slow-roll violation.
 Therefore, it should be stopped by instability which means that an extra parameter $\xend$ should be added to the model.